Open Accessibility Menu

 Interdisciplinary Team Approach

-This team includes physicians, nurses, social workers, chaplains, expressive therapists and volunteers as dictated by statute.
+Our team includes physicians, nurses, social workers, chaplains, expressive therapists, and volunteers, in accordance with statutory requirements.

 Appropriateness for Hospice Services

-Patients can remain with hospice for as long as they meet hospice criteria.
-The patient’s plan of care is reviewed regularly for appropriateness by the Hospice interdisciplinary team, including the attending physician.
+Patients can remain in hospice care as long as they meet the criteria.
+The patient's care plan is regularly reviewed for appropriateness by our interdisciplinary team, including the attending physician.

 Payment/Coverage